"""This module contains a collection of generic types and functions needed

 Returns:

-The first element in the iterable that satisfies the oracle.
+The first element in the sequence that satisfies the oracle.

 Raises: